sourabhajoshi/python-exercises/README.md

 # python-projects
-This repository contain python projects
+This repository contain python projects and excercises